alptugan/AURE/README.md

 # AURE
 AURE is currently available only for Mac OS X systems.
 The relevant addons and source files will be added soon in order to compile project successfully.
+OS X users can download prerelease version from the below link for testing purposes.

 Screen shot from AURE
 ![AURE](AURE_ss.jpg)